-7.3.7. p4verify.sh
+8.3.7. p4verify.sh

-Verifies the integrity of the depot files.
+This script verifies the integrity of the depot files.
 This script is run by crontab on a regular basis.

 It verifies both shelves and ordinary archive files

 Any errors in the log file (e.g. /p4/1/logs/p4verify.log) should be handled according to KB articles: